nichnet/dev-notes-assignment/README.md

 ```bash
 docker-compose up --build
 ```
-In development mode, the datbase container will expose the mysql instance on port `3037`.
+In development mode, the database container will expose the mysql instance on port `3037`.

 ### Backend
 To launch the backend you can run the application from the IDE **or** package it and run the built JAR (found in the target folder) with the `dev` profile.